kln12/Interview_questions/AWS.md

 Access the New Instance:
 Once the new instance is running, you can access it using the same methods as your source machine.
 This includes SSH for Linux instances or Remote Desktop for Windows instances.

+**how to manage the S3 Bucket from EC2 instance to write and read by private
+Answer**